decretist/Dissertation/Chapter1/chapter1.md

 standardized.
 The *Decretum*, and classes taught from it or its abbreviations, attained the status of *de facto* standards across much of Europe very quickly---within the two decades between 1140 and 1160.
-I believe that the new evidence previewed in the introduction above suggests that while we owe the intellectual substance of at least the first recension of the *Decretum* to Gratian, we owe the words in which that substance was expressed to his students.[^4]
+I believe that the new evidence previewed above suggests that while we owe the intellectual substance of at least the first recension of the *Decretum* to Gratian, we owe the words in which that substance was expressed to his students.[^4]